dpetzold/kube-resource-explorer/README.md

 Resource lister
 ================

-List the resource allocation to pods in a cluster.
+List resource allocation to pods in a cluster.
 Inspired by:

 https://github.com/kubernetes/kubernetes/issues/17512